Roadside Station: Ichigo-no-Sato Yoshimi

 sightseeing

-This roadside station is designed to resemble a strawberry castle and is aimed at families with tons of places for children to play.
-Processed goods such as fresh dorayaki made from strawberries grown in Yoshimi are available for purchase.
-It is also a popular place to take a break while enjoying delicious soft ice cream.
+This roadside station, with a play tower designed to resemble a strawberry castle, is easy for families to stop by.
+Goods such as fresh dorayaki made from Yoshimi grown strawberries are available for purchase.
+It is also a popular place to take a break and enjoy a delicious soft-serve ice cream.

 Basic Information